garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 Since most of the information about the drug is retained in the SMILES they are a very convenient way to encode, keep and trasfer information about a drug.
 You could for instance store millions of them in a USB stick.
 In later posts I will show you other interesting properties of the SMILES so they can be used in convolutional neural networks and/or in recursive neural networks.
 {: style="text-align: justify"}

-Now that we know how to represent the drugs we need to find a way to parameterize them. {: style="text-align: justify"} Although there are several ways to do it, today I am just going to talk about the simplest of them: using chemical descriptors.
+Now that we know how to represent the drugs we need to find a way to parameterize them.
+Although there are several ways to do it, today I am just going to talk about the simplest of them: using chemical descriptors.
 {: style="text-align: justify"}